 Stem cells are naturally occurring cells in the body that have the ability to divide and produce a range of different cell types.
 Stem cells are important in the growth and development of the body, as well as in repair after injury.
 The past few years have seen a dramatic increase in the level of knowledge about stem cells, and research and investment into their uses in medicines.

 Stems cells are categorised as ATMPs because these cells undergo substantial manipulation or are used for a different essential function.
 They can be somatic-cell therapy products or tissue-engineered products, depending on what the medicine is intended to do in the body.

-The Agency has been advising companies developing stem-cell-based medicines for a number of years:
+The Agency has been advising developers of stem cell-based medicines for a number of years: